 All directors are reimbursed for their reasonable out-of-pocket expenses incurred in serving as directors.
-In addition, directors are entitled to receive remuneration for services rendered to the Company in any other capacity, except in respect of their service as directors of any of its subsidiaries.
 Directors who are employees of and who receive a salary from the Company or one of its subsidiaries are not entitled to receive any remuneration for serving as directors, but are entitled to reimbursement of their reasonable out-of-pocket expenses incurred in serving as directors.